g-deoliveira/RandomPythonNotebooks/README.md

 Initially, the <b>archived</b> and <b>errors</b> folders are empty, whereas the <b>input</b> folder has a single file in it: *IF009_1.txt* <br>

 <img src='files/s3_input_folder.png' width=300>

+<h3>Decision Tree Path</h3>
+Train a decision tree on a data set.
+Then extract the decision tree paths.
+For each path, obtain the decisions for each node as well as some summary statistics of each leaf.